dingyang022/replicateME/README.md

-To run ME models one first need to install the qminos solver.
+To run ME models one first need to install the qminos solver. <br />
-In the notebook there is a sentence: from qminos.me1 import ME_NLP1 that calls the solver
+In the notebook there is a sentence: <br />
+from qminos.me1 import ME_NLP1 <br />
+that calls the solver.  <br />